Swarmops/Swarmops/README.md

 Navigate to the new site and continue installation from the running site.
 To complete the install, you will also need to install a backend process, which can (but shouldn't) run on the same machine:

 > `apt-get install swarmops-backend`

+At one point in the installation process, you will be prompted to copy the file `/etc/swarmops/database.config` from the server running swarmops-*frontend* to the server running swarmops-*backend*.
+This allows the backend to connect to the database as configured by the installation process.
+Once you do this, the installation process will detect the running backend and the installation will continue.

 The packages named as listed above (swarmops-frontend) are the sprint packages, released every two weeks.
 If you prefer, you can opt for the development builds (swarmops-frontend-internal) or the stable six-month releases (swarmops-frontend-stable) instead.
 The development builds aren't really recommended unless you're actively contributing to development and want to see new changes running on the development sandbox.